lpacher/lae/fpga/practicum/1_arty/README.md

 >
 > **QUESTIONS**
 >
-> Q.1 Which is the value of the supply voltage used to power general-purpose standard LEDs ?
+> Q.1 What is the value of the supply voltage used to power general-purpose standard LEDs ?
 Is the same for RGB LEDs ?
+Which component drives these LEDs ?
 >
 >   \___________________________________________________________________________________
 >
 >
-> Q.2 Which is the most important difference between JA/JC and JB/JD PMOD pin headers ?
+> Q.2 What is the most important difference between JA/JD and JB/JC PMOD pin headers ?
 >
 >   \___________________________________________________________________________________
 >